 QuickBooks Capital can be a fast and easy way to get a short-term loan if you already have a QuickBooks Online account.
 However, if you don’t qualify for QuickBooks financing, the options you will have through the QuickBooks Marketplace will be limited, in which case you will likely need to seek an alternative lender.

 QuickBooks Capital Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about QuickBooks financing, what it is, how it works, and how to apply for a loan.
-If you have any questions about any of the information presented here, you can post them in the Fit Small Business forum.

 Some frequently asked questions regarding QuickBooks financing are:

 QuickBooks Capital provides funding for eligible QuickBooks Online small business customers.
 By utilizing the accounting data in your QuickBooks Online account, QuickBooks determines when a small business may be eligible for a loan.
 Because your financial information is quickly provided to the lender through your QBO account, an eligibility determination can easily be made.

 How does QuickBooks Capital determine eligibility?